ashtothesheep/T1A2-Portfolio/README.md

 Other than the above sites, I also used other tools to help me cover the assignment:

--Figma for wireframes
+- Figma for wireframes
--Draw.io for sitemap
+- Draw.io for sitemap
--Netlify for deployment
+- Netlify for deployment
--Pitch.com for slide decks
+- Pitch.com for slide decks